msnyder193/ReelDeal/DesignDoc.md

     private List<Review> reviews;

 ```
+Get All Movies Endpoint
 GET /movies - Retrieve a list of all movies
+if there is no data, will throw NoDataFoundException

+Get Movie Endpoint
 GET /movies/{id} - Retrieve a specific movie by its ID
+if movie id is not found throw 'MovieNotFoundException'

+Create Movie Endpoint
-POST /movies - Create a new movie
+POST /movies - Accepts post to create a new movie includes title and short description for non null fields
+if movie contains invalid characters will throw 'InvalidAttributeValueException'

+Update Movie Endpoint
 PUT /movies/{id} - Update an existing movie
+Accepts data to Movie
+if movie is not found throw 'MovieNotFoundException'

+Delete Movie Endpoint
 DELETE /movies/{id} - Delete a movie
+accepts data to delete movie by using movie ID

+GetMovieReview Endpoint
 GET /movies/{id}/reviews - Retrieve all reviews for a specific movie
+returns movie review based on ID
+if movie review is not found throw 'MovieNotFoundException'

+GetReview Endpoint
 GET /reviews/{id} - Retrieve a specific review by its ID
+returns review for specific ID
+if review is not found 'ReviewNotFoundException'

+AddMovieReview Endpoint
 POST /reviews - Create a new review
+accepts post request to review
+contains movieId , username, review, ratings, and date

+UpdateMovieReview Endpoint
 PUT /reviews/{id} - Update an existing review
+accepts data to update review by ID
+if review is not found throw 'ReviewNotFoundException'

+DeleteReview Endpoint
 DELETE /reviews/{id} - Delete a review
+accepts data to delete review by ID

+GetAllUsers Endpoint
 GET /users - Retrieve a list of all users
+Returns all users if there is no data, will throw 'NoDataFoundException'

+GetUserById Endpoint
 GET /users/{id} - Retrieve a specific user by its ID
+Returns user by id if ID does not exist 'UserNotFoundException'

+GetUserByUsername Endpoint
 GET /users/{username} - Retrieve a specific user by its username
+Returns user by username if ID does not exist 'UserNotFoundException'

+AddUser Endpoint
 POST /users - Create a new user
+creates new user with username, password, and email

+UpdateUser Endpoint
 PUT /users/{id} - Update an existing user
+updates users information if user is not found, throw 'UserNotFoundException'

+DeleteUser Endpoint
 DELETE /users/{id} - Delete a user
+accepts data to delete user by ID

 # 7. Tables

-_Define the DynamoDB tables you will need for the data your service will use.
-It may be helpful to first think of what objects your service will need, then translate that to a table structure, like with the *`Playlist` POJO* versus the `playlists` table in the Unit 3 project._

 Movies:
-- Table primary key: id (String)
+- Table partition key: id (String)
 - Title (String)
 - Description (String)
 - ReleaseDate (String)